Young couple standing near pickup truck on farm

 Professional debt resolution

-You can hire a professional debt resolution company to negotiate with your creditors on your behalf.
+A professional debt resolution company works to negotiate with your creditors on your behalf.

 There are five steps to resolving debts with the help of a debt resolution company: